yuanjua/chiken/README.md

 *   **Multi-Modal Understanding**: Take advantage of the latest advancements in local multi-modal LLMs to handle images, PDFs, and more.
 *   ⁉️**More Tests**: Adding comprehensive tests.

+## 🤝 Contributing

+We’re excited to welcome contributions!
+A dedicated section with contribution guidelines and instructions is **coming soon**.
+If you have feature requests, bug reports, or ideas, feel free to open an issue or discussion in the meantime.

 <!-- contributing:
 communitiy discussions/ feature requests, UI UX suggestions, introducing to your non-coder friend and send feedbacks. -->